lautenba/ADA_pADAwan_Project/README.md

 # A list of internal milestones up until project milestone 2
 Add here a sketch of your planning for the next project milestone.

-08.11.2019:
+15.11.2019:

-- Import datasets/ Learn to use the cluster (we probably won't use it)
+- Import datasets / Learn how to use the cluster

 - Study the datasets and select the useful information

-22.11.2019:

-- Scrap the datasets (such as the Cooking recipes)

-- Filter dataset (keep interesting and useful data)
+- Scrap/filter the datasets (keep interesting and useful data)

 06.12.2019:

 - Clean the data (adapt each value of the resulting data to fit in our functions)

-- Analyse (the correctness of our solution, the possible misintepretations and the limitations of our dataset)
+- Analyse the correctness of our solution, the possible misintepretations and the limitations of our dataset

 13.12.2019: